gophergala2016/gogen/readme.md

 }
 ```

-This *configuration file* will create new folder *model* in the current working directory, with generated user model file.
+This [**configuration file**](https://github.com/gophergala2016/gogen/wiki/Configuration-files) will create new folder `model` in the current working directory, with generated user model file.

-The more generators and resources will be used, the more code will be generated.